 5. Coleman Tent Fan

 The Coleman Tent Fan went literally by the name and was originally designed for camping and hiking purposes.
 Its unique design does not hamper its efficiency of keeping the tent space cool.
 This fan, when attached to your tent’s body, shall provide you with breezy air all night long so you can sleep like a baby.

 - The Coleman Tent Fan is extremely light in weight.
 Its weight is only about 2 pounds.

 - It easily attaches to the fabric of your tent on securing it with a magnet.

 - The attachment or detachment of the fan does not hamper the fabric or skin of the tent whatsoever.

 - The blade of the fan is not very sharp, which is a thumb up considering that the fan does not have a cage.
 It is safe to have a soft blade in the fan.

-- It needs only one D cell battery for usage which is by far the least needed number of batteries for a battery powered fan.
+- It needs only one D cell battery for the usage which is by far the least needed number of batteries for a battery-powered fan.

 - Its tiny wings are good enough to keep the air moving.
 When directed straight at one person, it emits cool breeze-like puffs of air.

 - It is a great fan if you wish to take a tiny light weight portable fan on a camping trip, especially in the cooler months.

 - The Coleman Tent Fan is only available in one color.
-Although it doesn't affect the fan's cooling some people might opt out because of lack of choice in colors.
+Although it doesn’t affect the fan’s cooling some people might opt out because of a lack of choice in colors.

 - According to the listed battery life, the fan runs for a maximum of 16 hours.

 - This tiny fan is the size of your palm and is suitable only for solo campers.
 You could always fit extra fans in the tent according to your convenience.

-- The fan, given its size, does not exactly work well for humid or warm weathers.
+- The fan, given its size, does not exactly work well for humid or warm weather.